 Many ancient cultures around the world likely saw the bright object.
 Some of the most intriguing possible recordings are found in petroglyphs at Chaco Canyon National Park in New Mexico and the surrounding region.
 Some astronomers suspect this rock art depicts the supernova, thought other researchers have questioned that idea.

-Today, amateur astronomers still regularly view the supernova remnant, now known as the Crab Nebula.
+Today, amateur astronomers still regularly view the remnant, now known as the Crab Nebula.
 Researchers suspect it most likely formed from a Type II supernova, which happens when a lone massive star explodes.

 Supernova 3C58: Seen by ancient Asian astronomers